Dow Jones Brokers 2025

 - FOREX.com - Founded in 1999, FOREX.com is now part of StoneX, a financial services organization serving over one million customers worldwide.
 Regulated in the US, UK, EU, Australia and beyond, the broker offers thousands of markets, not just forex, and provides excellent pricing on cutting-edge platforms.

 - Capitalcore - Capitalcore is an offshore broker, based in Saint Vincent and the Grenadines and established in 2019.
-Traders can choose from four accounts (Classic, Silver, Gold, VIP) with lower spreads and larger bonuses as you move through the tiers.
-Where Capitalcore distinguishes itself is its high leverage up to 1:2000 and zero swap fees, though these don’t compensate for the weak oversight from the IFSA and paltry education and research.
+Traders can choose from multiple accounts with lower spreads and larger bonuses as you move through the tiers.
+Where Capitalcore distinguishes itself is its high leverage up to 1:2000 and zero swap fees on CFDs, though these don’t compensate for the weak oversight and paltry education and research.

 - Videforex - Launched in 2017, Videforex offers access to stock, index, crypto, forex and commodities markets via binary options and CFDs.
 The proprietary platform, mobile app and integrated copy trading are user-friendly and will suit new and casual traders, and the market analysis tools and trading contests provide good ways to improve your trading skills.